SuperOfficeDocs/superoffice-docs/user-guide/en/admin/lists/grouping-items-under-headings.md

 1. Open the **Lists** screen.

-2. Click the arrow ( ![icon][img2] ) and select the required list.
+2. [!include[Click arrow and select](../../includes/expand-list.md)] the required list.
 Any headings already specified for the selected list are displayed in the **Headings** list at the bottom right.

     > [!NOTE]
     > If this field is empty, you need to add headings first.
 This is described under [Add headings][1].